everypolitician/everypolitician/about.md

 And those tools can more easily be picked up, used and adapted to local needs anywhere in the world, saving everyone time and effort.

-The format is [Popolo](http://www.popoloproject.com/), the new data standard for politicians’ details.
+That standardised format is [Popolo](http://www.popoloproject.com/), the new data standard for politicians’ details.

 ## How do I get involved?